Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Abstract

 \section{Abstract}

 Gradient flows are a powerful tool for optimizing functionals in general metric spaces, including the space of probabilities endowed with the Wasserstein metric.
 A typical approach to solving this optimization problem relies on its connection to the dynamic formulation of optimal transport and the celebrated Jordan-Kinderlehrer-Otto (JKO) scheme.
 However, this formulation involves optimization over convex functions, which is challenging, especially in high dimensions.
-In this work, we propose an approach that relies on the recently introduced input-convex neural networks (ICNN) to parameterize the space of convex functions in order to approximate the JKO scheme, as well as in designing functionals over measures that enjoy convergence guarantees.
-We derive a computationally efficient implementation of this JKO-ICNN framework and use various experiments to demonstrate its feasibility and validity in approximating solutions of low-dimensional partial differential equations with known solutions.
-We also explore the use of our JKO-ICNN approach in high dimensions with an experiment in controlled generation for molecular discovery.
+In this work, we propose an approach that relies on the recently introduced input-convex neural networks (ICNN) to parametrize the space of convex functions in order to approximate the JKO scheme, as well as in designing functionals over measures that enjoy convergence guarantees.
+We derive a computationally efficient implementation of this JKO-ICNN framework and experimentally demonstrate its feasibility and validity in approximating solutions of low-dimensional partial differential equations with known solutions.
+We also demonstrate its viability in high-dimensional applications through an experiment in controlled generation for molecular discovery.